MattKalinowski/Hangman-2/README.md

 # Hangman 2

 Hangman 2 is a second edition of my console Hangman game.
-It was created for the purposes of learning JavaFX and SQL.
+It was created for the purposes of learning JavaFX, SQL as well as Java language in general.

 ## Prerequisites